Subway Series: Modern usage

 In modern usage, the term "Subway Series" generally refers to a series played between the two current New York baseball teams, the New York Yankees and the New York Mets.
 Their stadiums remain directly accessible by subway: Yankee Stadium via the 161st Street–Yankee Stadium station, and Citi Field via the Mets–Willets Point station.

-It can also refer to any time two New York City-based teams play each other, such as the Knicks and Nets in the NBA, and the Rangers and Islanders in the NHL.
-All of these teams' venues are easily accessible via the city's public transport as well: the Knicks and Rangers via 34th Street–Penn Station, the Nets via Atlantic Avenue–Barclays Center, and the Islanders via Elmont-UBS Arena and Belmont Park on the Long Island Railroad.

-With the departure of the Dodgers and Giants in the 1950s New York was left without a crosstown rivalry.
+With the departure of the Dodgers and Giants in the 1950s, New York was left without a crosstown rivalry.
 Even with the Mets joining MLB they were placed in the National League opposite of the Yankees.
 When interleague play was introduced in 1997 the teams finally got to play one another in a competitive fashion.
 The rivalry has included heated moments such as the Roger Clemens and Mike Piazza feud.
-Currently the Yankees lead the "Subway Series" 71–55 all time.
+Currently the Yankees lead the "Subway Series" with the Mets 84–65 all time, as of June 26, 2024.